-NEW YORK, April 10 (Reuters) - U.S. and European equity markets resumed their downward trend on Thursday, driving investors into safe-haven government bonds, while Greece’s much-heralded return to the bond market buoyed euro zone debt.
+NEW YORK, April 10 (Reuters) - U.S. technology stocks slumped on Thursday, resuming recent weakness in shares that had led U.S. stocks higher for more than a year, while Greece’s much-heralded return to the bond market buoyed euro zone debt.

-The benchmark 10-year U.S. Treasury yield fell to its lowest level since the beginning of March.
-On Wall Street, technology and biotech shares led the way lower, as investors continue to question whether high-flying momentum names have come too far, too fast.
+The benchmark 10-year U.S. Treasury yield fell to its lowest level since the beginning of March as investors shifted out of equities.
+Technology and biotech shares led the way lower, as investors continue to question whether high-flying momentum stocks like TripAdvisor are overvalued.

 Greece staged a triumphant return to the bond market just two years after its default placed it at the center of the euro zone debt crisis.

 Greece drew solid demand at its five-year bond sale, which aimed to raise 3 billion euros and offered a yield of 4.95 percent, beating Athens’ 5 percent target.
 It had been expected to draw in U.S. investors including hedge funds.

 Greece’s deputy prime minister, Evangelos Venizelos, said the sale was at least eight times oversubscribed.
 Investors looked to the deal as further evidence that the euro zone’s economic recovery is gathering pace.

 “It’s not a particularly cheap deal for them, but they are on the right track and it shows the debt crisis has eased significantly,” said Commerzbank strategist Michael Leister.

 The global MSCI All-Country World index was down 0.5 percent.
 The FTSEurofirst 300 index of leading European companies lost 0.5 percent, shedding earlier gains.